 Sunday is an important day in Tonga where services and shops shut down and it’s illegal to play any sports.
 What you can do, however, is do one of the self-guided hikes in ‘Eua, try a traditional umu (see above) and go to a Sunday church service.
 Church is an integral part of the Tongan culture, where visitors can experience the harmonious singing of the choirs flowing through the churches and villages.
 Services usually take place in the morning around 9 am/10 am and sometimes again in the afternoon around 3 pm/4 pm.

 Location: Any church is welcoming to visitors, but you can ask your accommodation host for the nearest church.
 We list our favourites in the 10 Best Churches in Tonga for Tourists.

 18. Discover Historical Sites Like Tokopuha Folokotoa

-A little hard to find but perhaps one of the most fascinatingly eerie historical sites on ‘Eua, Tokopuha Folokotoa is a coffin-shaped hole within the rock pools of Tuluvai Beach.
-During the time of ‘Eua’s legendary warrior Kaufana and his two brothers Talimalolo and Faivalava, only members of the royal families were allowed to be buried on land.
+A little hard to find but perhaps one of the most fascinatingly eerie historical sites on ‘Eua, Tokopuha Folokotoa is a coffin-shaped hole within the rock pools of Tufuvai Beach.
+According to folklore, during the time of ‘Eua’s legendary warrior Kaufana and his two brothers Talimalolo and Faivalava, only members of the royal families were allowed to be buried on land.
 As for the rest of ‘Eua’s residents, their bodies would be placed in this crack in the reef floor and sink to the bottom.
 Needless to say, later generations abolished the practice.
 Learn more about the island’s fascinating historical places in the 6 Best Historical Sites on ‘Eua.

-Location: Tuluvai Beach, in the rock pools directly in front of the southern end of Blue Water Retreat.
+Location: Tufuvai Beach, in the rock pools directly in front of the southern end of Blue Water Retreat.
 Best accessed at low tide.

 19. Scramble Down the Cliffs to Fangatave Beach